MohitAswani/NodeJS/4_npm/notes.md

 * The attached course code snippets also are shared in that way, hence you need to run npm install in the extracted packages to be able to run my code!

-* I showed that nodemon app.js would not work in the terminal or command line because we don't use local dependencies there but global packages.
+* Nodemon app.js would not work in the terminal or command line because we don't use local dependencies there but global packages.

 * You could install nodemon globally if you wanted (this is NOT required though - because we can just run it locally): npm install -g nodemon would do the trick.
 Specifically the -g flag ensures that the package gets added as a global package which you now can use anywhere on your machine, directly from inside the terminal or command prompt.